 After the first year you can go where you like.
 But you should avoid some types of vaccination.
-There is more about this in the vaccines section of the travelling abroad page in the coping practically section.
+We have information about vaccines when travelling abroad.

 Whenever you go away from the hospital that treated you, it is helpful to carry a doctor's letter saying what you have had done and giving the phone number of your medical team for emergencies.

-A transplant does not physically stop you from having a normal sex life.
+A transplant doesn't physically stop you from having a normal sex life.
 But you may find that your sex drive is low for a while.
 This may be due to

 - The treatment